The food of the gods. The privilege of kings.

 And so here we have it.
 A rich, 70% dark chocolate that’s a blend of Ghanaian and Ivory Coast cocoa, Indonesian coconut sugar, Congolese cocoa butter, and vanilla from Madagascar.
 It’s certified vegan, organic, fair trade, kosher (made on equipment that also processes dairy), non-GMO, and from a company that is certified B-Corp.
 But most importantly, it tastes amazing, a perfect balance of rich, nutty, pure cocoa flavor that fills the senses.

-Here are the six debut flavors – all made with 70% cocoa:
+Here are the seven flavor varieties – all made with 70% cocoa:

 - Smooth Coconut Praline